 replace_file in k5login.
 It also adds testing – any testing – for the type and provider.

 This isn’t much of a change compared to the previous change I made, using

 secure_open there, but it does make for a more uniform and clear API around behaviour of that type / provider.
 Needs review, the tests validated, and the code merged.

-#4 Updated by Deepak Giridharagopal over 2 years ago
+#4 Updated by Deepak Giridharagopal almost 3 years ago